ncatlab/nlab-content/pages/4/1/0/6/16014/content.md

   possibly P_\bullet
 $$

 may be reversed.
-And indeed, if a kind of proposition holds as soon as it *possibly* holds, then it makes sense to say that holds contingently.
+And indeed, if a kind of proposition holds as soon as it *possibly* holds, then it makes sense to say that it holds potentially.